All About Drop D Tuning: Open D Tuning for Guitar

-So instead of tuning straight down to the D, first go past the “in tune” point.
+So instead of adjusting the tuning peg straight down to the D on the sixth string, first go past the “in tune” point.
 Then tune back up to the pitch from below it.

 Strings have a “memory” of their home pitch.
-When we tune to Drop D, the string will tend to go sharp (up in pitch).
+Once your sixth string is tuned to Drop D, the string will tend to go sharp (up in pitch).
 Tuning up from below helps reduce this, but it still happens.

-So if you play a piece of music in an altered tuning, assume that you will need to adjust your tuning often.
+So if you play a piece of music in any alternate tunings, assume that you will need to adjust your guitar tuning often.
 It’s all part of the game.

 How to Read Music in Drop D Tuning

-We can see that a piece of music uses the low D tuning in a number of ways.
+We can see that a piece of music uses Drop D tuning in a number of ways.